Another important issue that arises during divorce is child support.

 Other unique necessities could include life insurance, support beyond age 18, college or university tuition and expenses, etc. Again, each situation is unique and thus child support can be arranged to meet whatever requirements there are in your family.

 What if Parents Share Joint Custody or Have Equal Parenting Time?

 Even if the children are with each parent about an equal amount of time, it does not on its own negate the need for child support.
 Even if both parents share equal time with the children, one parent may still owe it to the other.

 This will depend a lot on the parents’ individual incomes and financial situations.
 You can also change or modify payment amounts through a court order if circumstances significantly change as time passes.

 How Long Can I Expect to Pay/Receive It?

 Payments typically continue until a child reaches age 18.
 However, special arrangements can be made in child support agreements for longer or shorter time periods.
 For example, child support continues beyond the age of 18 if the child is unable to live independently due to illness or disability of if the child is in school on a full-time basis.

 If My Ex Doesn’t Honor My Visitation Rights, Can I Stop Providing Child Support?

-No, child support and child custody are not related and holding one to get the other can result in stiff penalties.
+No, child support and child custody / parenting time are not related and holding one to get the other can result in stiff penalties.

 In fact, penalties from failing to make appropriate payments can include:

 - Contempt of court charges